 One question that has been circulating in recent months is whether Infiniti will offer a hybrid option for the new 2022 QX60, whether at launch or in the near future.

-We hope to fill in more blanks in the next month or so.
+The 2022 Infiniti QX60 should reach showrooms by the third quarter of this year.
+We hope to fill in still more blanks about the new SUV in the next month or so.